SBEVSL/sbevsl_migrated/readme.txt

 =========================================================================

 Change log:
-Revision 144
+Revision 149
-Modified Wednesday, July 20, 2011 by Cyprian Corwin and Greg Dodge Version 4.2rc1.
+Modified Monday, July 25, 2011 by Cyprian Corwin and Greg Dodge Version 4.2.
 Many bug fixes, a few enhancements, and code cleanup based on Maddy's Revision 142.
+Major changes from 142 include a new, larger set of 440 motifs, removal of PERSISTENT database code, changes to the way PDB structures are fetched and the way the PDB Loader Service dialog is launched from within ProMOL, simplification of the way in which aligned matches are rendered and named (when double-clicking a result in Motif Finder), a fix for the issue preventing the creation of motifs for active sites containing alanine, and a fix for the hang that would formerly happen when a motif search returned zero results, among others.
 For the full list, please see the file promol-changes.txt.

 Revision 119
 Modified Tue Dec 7 by vinnyrose